·

 STROLL AROUND MONT SAINT-MICHEL

-As we were about to leave Mont Saint-Michel, we couldn't resist taking advantage of the low tide and exploring the sandy surroundings to capture some stunning photos of the iconic structure from a different angle.
+During our first visit to Mont Saint-Michel, we couldn't resist taking advantage of the low tide before leaving.
+Exploring the sandy surroundings allowed us to capture stunning photos of the iconic structure from a different angle.
 It was a breathtaking sight and definitely worth the extra time.

 However, we don't recommend following in our footsteps and completing the entire tour around the Mont.
 It can be a long and tiring walk, especially if you're with someone like Thomas, who complained the entire way!
 Instead, we suggest exiting through the gate in Tour Gabriel and heading clockwise towards the Chapelle Saint-Aubert.
 This small chapel was built outside the walls in honor of the bishop who oversaw the construction of the first temple dedicated to Saint-Michel.
 From there, you can return counterclockwise and stop a little after the main gate to snap a photo of the Mont from the sandbanks, which will undoubtedly be a cherished memory of your visit to this marvel of faith and architecture.